Tips to Create an Emergency Savings

 Saving Up vs. Saving for Emergencies

 Many people think about saving money for a vacation, home, car, wedding, retirement, or something pleasant in the future.
-For this, you might consider a savings strategy using Term Certificates, Holiday and Vacation Club accounts, IRAs and other savings and investment vehicles.
+For this, you might consider a savings strategy using Term Certificates, IRAs and other savings and investment vehicles.

 An emergency savings tends to require a different type of account, because the money needs to be liquid.
 In other words, when you need it, you want to be able to access it easily without penalties.